GerHobbelt/smhasher/README.md

-Our crypto hashes are hardened with an added size_t seed, mixed into the initial state, and the versions which require zero-padding are hardened by adding the len also, to prevent from collisions with AppendedZeroes for the padding.
+Our crypto hashes are hardened with an added size_t seed, mixed into the initial state, and the versions which require zero-padding are hardened by adding the len also, to prevent form collisions with AppendedZeroes for the padding.
 The libtomcrypt implementations already provide for that, but others might not.
 Without, such crypto hash functions are unsuitable for normal tasks, as it's trivial to